Thursday, 29 May 2014

 017. Rasulnagar - A Historical City: Battle Of Ramnagar, Residence of Maharaja Ranjit Singh, A Hindu Temple and Fort of Alipur Chatha.

-Rasul Nagar is small but famous and historically important town in Gujranwala district.
-I is situated near the river Chenab and was a busy ford to cross the Chenab.
-I visited this town on 16.03.2011, to discover some monument etc. or anything associated with the Battle of Ramnagar.
+Rasulnagar is a small but historically significant town in the Gujranwala District.
+It is situated near the River Chenab and was once a busy ford used to cross the river.
+I visited this town on March 16, 2011, in search of any monuments or historical remnants related to the Battle of Ramnagar.

-Before moving any further, I want to share an interesting piece of history that the old name of this town was Ramnagar and was changed to Rasulnagar after the independence.
-This is a well known fact.
-The real surprise for you would be that when the Sikhs captured this town from Chatthas in 1767, they changed it from Rasulnagar to Ramnagar, may be after the name of their fourth Guru Ram Das ji.
-So actually after the independence the name was not changed, only the original one was restored.
+Before going further, I’d like to share an interesting piece of history: the old name of this town was Ramnagar, and it was changed to Rasulnagar after independence — a fact that is widely known.
+However, the real surprise is this: when the Sikhs captured the town from the Chatthas in 1767, they changed its name from Rasulnagar to Ramnagar, possibly in honor of their fourth Guru, Guru Ram Das Ji.
+So, in reality, after independence, the original name — Rasulnagar — was simply restored.

-During the second Anglo - Sikh war, the first of the three major battles, was fought here on 22nd November, 1848.
-Khalsa army has taken positions on both sides of the river in order to stop the advance of English army.
-The battle was not decisive and Sikhs retreated towards Chillianwala, where another historic battle was fought.
-The cemetery is about a kilometer away in the north east of the town.
-It is located at 32˚ 20' 12.32" N, 73˚ 47' 30.10" E.
+During the Second Anglo-Sikh War, the first of the three major battles was fought here on 22nd November 1848.
+The Khalsa army had taken positions on both sides of the Chenab to halt the advance of the British forces.
+The battle itself was not decisive, and the Sikhs eventually retreated toward Chillianwala, where another historic confrontation later took place.
+As expected, there were many casualties on both sides, and several British officers and soldiers were buried near the river.
+A cemetery still exists about a kilometer northeast of the town, located at 32° 20' 12.32" N, 73° 47' 30.10" E.

 Graves of English army officers, killed in the battle of Ramnagar.
 (16.03.2011.)